Klarna Buy Now, Pay Later Review

 Frequently asked questions

 Many BNPL companies (including Klarna) only perform a soft credit check for most types of financing.
-Soft credit checks don’t negatively impact your credit score — however, if you default on your loan, Klarna may report that to the credit bureaus, likely driving down your credit score.
-Further, most BNPL companies don’t report on-time payments — so if you’re looking to build credit, you may want to explore other options.
+Soft credit checks don’t negatively impact your credit score — however, if you default on your loan, some BNPL apps report that to the credit bureaus, likely driving down your credit score.
+Notably, Klarna does not.
+That means that Klarna won’t help you build credit, either.

 Like with any personal finance option, Klarna may be a good idea for some, but for not others.
 BNPL may not be inherently bad, but you could end up in a debt cycle if you repeatedly finance small-dollar items.
 Check out some BNPL alternatives before deciding if Klarna is right for you.